tygrdotdev/katarogu/README.md

 ### Mail

-Since Katarogu handles authentication using [Lucia](https://lucia-auth.com/), a mail server is required to send verification codes, notifications, etc.
+Since Katarogu handles it's own authentication, a mail server is required to send verification codes, notifications, etc.
 Update the SMTP values inside the `.env` file to setup mail.

-I personally use a service called [Plunk](https://www.useplunk.com/).
+I personally use a service called [Plunk](https://www.useplunk.com/) since they're cheap and easy to use.

-TLDR; any SMTP server should work fine, just update the `.env` values.
+Any SMTP server should work fine, just update the `.env` values.

 ### S3

-When hosting Katarogu, you can either store assets (such as avatars, banners, etc) in an S3 bucket, or directly inside the Mongo Database.
+Katarogu can either store assets (such as avatars, banners, etc) in an S3 bucket, or directly inside the Mongo Database.
 To enable storing assets inside an S3 bucket, add the following properties to your environment variables:

 ```bash